 This "server configuration" file (server.cfg) provides the option to change certain "General tab" settings "outside" of the actual WIFE Server application.
 You use this file to ensure certain settings are not enabled on your TEST WIFE Server.

-These settings/variables are available by default on v6.3:
+These settings/variables are available by default on v6.4:

-Note: Only licensed features and their variables will be effected by any changes within the server.cfg file.
+Note: Only licensed features and their variables will be effected by any changes within this .cfg file.

 A proper WIFE Test installation works like this: